 Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

-In recent days, health minister Zweli Mkhize has warned about a marked increase in new Covid-19 infections as a result of declining adherence to measures such as mask-wearing, physical distancing and handwashing.
+It is the work of governments to act in support of – and not second-guess – the scientific and health system imperatives

-The US and many West European countries are experiencing a dramatic resurgence, often called a ‘second wave’, of the coronavirus.
+In recent days, health minister Zweli Mkhize has warned about a marked increase in new Covid-19 infections as a result of declining adherence to measures such as mask wearing, physical distancing and hand washing.
+The US and many Western European countries are experiencing a dramatic resurgence, often called a “second wave”, of the coronavirus.

 Does this mean a second wave is inevitable in SA?

-In SA, the possibility of such a resurgence has seemingly justified the extension of the powers of the National Covid-19 Command Council (NCCC), under the legal framework of the National Disaster Management Act.
+In SA, the possibility of such a resurgence has seemingly justified the extension of the powers of the national coronavirus command council (NCCC), under the legal framework of the Disaster Management Act.

-While this appears consistent with the country’s strategy, it is unwise to simply extrapolate outcomes from the current resurgences in Europe and apply them to SA, more so given the extra-parliamentary posture of the NCCC and concern over the lack of transparency in its decision-making process.
+While this appears consistent with the country’s strategy, it is unwise to simply extrapolate outcomes from the resurgences in Europe and apply them to SA, more so given the extraparliamentary posture of the NCCC and concern over the lack of transparency in its decision-making process.

 This abundance of caution is critical to avoid reflexive interventions for the ongoing management of the pandemic, especially in anticipation of a resurgence (or “second wave”) such as that being experienced in Europe and elsewhere.